 On Breakups and Taking Your Dream Adventure Solo

-Our writer and her partner were about to embark on a longtime dream when their relationship abruptly ended.
+Our writer and her partner were about to embark on a longtime plan when their relationship abruptly ended.
 Despite her fears of doing it alone, she’s hitting the road—it was always her fantasy to be realized, anyway.

 “I think I need to bow out.
 Of this trip, and of this relationship.”